 The Gondwana Kalahari Park is 100sq km of classic Kalahari scenery dotted with large groups of springbok, gemsbok and ostrich; lone jackals, hares and porcupines roam the grassy valleys.
 The kori bustard is the largest flying bird in the world and sociable weavers build nests that are larger than some downtown apartments.

-30 standard twin rooms, 17 superior twin rooms and 5 family rooms; en suite bathrooms with shower; air conditioning/heating; verandah; mosquito net; safe; restaurant; bar; swimming pool; wi-fi; laundry
+32 standard rooms including 1 triple and 1 family room, 19 comfort rooms of 15 twin rooms and 4 family rooms; en suite bathrooms with shower; air conditioning/heating; verandah; mosquito net; safe; restaurant; bar; 2 swimming pools; wi-fi; laundry

-Hiking trails up to four hours; three-hour morning game drive; scenic sundowner drives
+Hiking trails up to four hours; three-hour morning game drive; scenic sundowner drives; scorpion night walks